What is bone cancer?

 - most often occurs in middle-aged and older people

 - slow-growing form of cancer that rarely spreads to other parts of the body

-- affects cells in the bone or soft tissue that multiply rapidly and often have a large lump associated with them
+- affects cells in the bone or soft tissue that multiply rapidly and is often associated with a large lump

-- often affects the pelvis (hips), legs, ribs, spine, upper arms
+- often affects the pelvis, legs, ribs, spine, upper arms

 - common in children and young adults